 By default nsd-control is limited to localhost, as well as encrypted, but some people may want to remotely administer their nameserver.
-To control NSD remotely, configure nsd-control to listen to the public IP address with control-interface: <IP> after the control-enable statement.
+What you then do is setup nsd-control to listen to the public IP address, with control-interface: <IP> after the control-enable statement.

-Furthermore, you copy the key files /etc/nsd/nsd\server.pem/etc/nsd/nsd\control.\ to a remote host on the internet; on that host you can run nsd-control with -c <special config file> which references same IP address control-interface and references the copies of the key files with server-cert-file, control-key-file and control-cert-file config lines after the control-enable statement.
+Furthermore, you copy the key files /etc/nsd/nsd_server.pem /etc/nsd/nsd_control. to a remote host on the internet; on that host you can run nsd-control with -c <special config file> which references same IP address control-interface and references the copies of the key files with server-cert-file, control-key-file and control-cert-file config lines after the control-enable statement.
 The nsd-server authenticates the nsd-control client, and also the nsd-control client authenticates the nsd-server.